 with Ruella Frank, Nancy McWilliams, Fabiola Maggio, Lynne Jacobs, Natasha Kedrova, Erving Polster, Margherita Spagnuolo Lobb, Miriam Taylor, Carmen Vàzquez Bandìn

-9 online seminars available on-demand
+9 online seminars available on-demand, 45 hours

 Registrations are still open.